marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_102.gif)

-You know it... the blu one wins.
+You know it... the blu one always wins.

 Motion blur is a visual effect that simulates the natural blurring of moving objects, helping to make animations and videos look more realistic.
 Imagine when you take a photo of a fast-moving car, and it appears slightly blurred along its path; that's motion blur at work!
 This happens in real life because, during the time it takes to capture the image, the car moves, creating a streak or blur along its direction of motion.